JJ/hoborg/text/text.md

 "No way.
 This time it's broken real good.
 It's the photoelectric cell that activates head movement so...
 Besides, the Torres Quevedo engine has to be revised and reprogrammed... and while we are at it we'll repaint, grease, change a thing here and there..."
+Maybe he didn't say that, but it sounded like that.

 I couldn't allow that to happen.
 It couldn't go anywhere.
+And I looked for a way of keeping him in so that I could get it out.

 "I can't do a damn thing, son.
-Seems legit, and I don't know squat about those things.
-You can go back to help the rest of the crew, don't worry about that."
+He's given me a wad of papers that seem legit as far as I can tell a.
+Besides, neither me nor anybody else in the circus know squat about those things, so it's got to be taken elsewhere to have it fixed real good.
+So enough with that, if you're our of that job until he returns you can go back to help the rest of the crew, don't worry about that."
 Boris the manager told me when I grabbed hold of him.
 But I wasn't worried about *that*, not precisely.
 That was indeed the least of my worries.